 These numbers alone may justify why Dana White loosely allows McGregor, who guarantees a huge profit, to play with fire without consequences.
 But is insulting someone’s family and disrespecting religion really an acceptable way to sell a fight?
 McGregor did what he usually does, only this time, he successfully sold a fight he cannot win.

 Matters like these have always been present in the game.
 In fact, building tensions between both camps has become an effective way of garnering interest from the audience.
 But the whole Khabib-McGregor bout was on a different level.
 When you talk trash about someone’s family and get tolerated for hurting innocent people, that is out of line in so many ways.
-So why would people put all the blame on a fighter reeling with so much rage?
-If anything, UFC also needs to wisely plot their promotional practices and command their control over fighters.
+So why would people put all the blame on a fighter reeling from so much rage?
+If anything, UFC also needs to wisely plot its promotional practices and command its control over the fighters.